HVAC Schools in Wyoming – Degrees & Certifications

 Sponsored Ad

 From the expansive plains to the Rocky Mountains, from Yellowstone National Park and Old Faithful to the Grand Tetons, Wyoming (WY) features dramatic landscapes.
 It also is a land of dramatic and rapidly changing weather conditions.
-Seasonal extremes of hailstorms, blizzards, high winds, cold, and summer heatwaves may keep Wyomingites indoors.
-Heating, venting, and air conditioning (HVAC) keeps them comfortable.
+Seasonal extremes of hailstorms, blizzards, high winds, cold, and summer heat waves may keep Wyomingites indoors.
+Heating, venting, and air conditioning (HVAC) keep them comfortable.

 Two local organizations provide support to the HVAC industry.
-For one, the Wyoming Contractors Association (WCA) promotes all aspects of the construction industry.
+For one, the Associated General Contractors (ACG) of Wyoming promotes all aspects of the construction industry.
 They provide training and safety programs, including those relating to HVAC, contractors, and their employees.
 They network with other associations and industry leaders.
 Additionally, Cheyenne is the home of the International Association of Professional Contractors, a trade association serving the construction trades, including HVAC.
 The various national organizations also provide support, marketing, networking, and training through online venues.

 Technicians must know how to test circuitry and calibrate controls.
 Additionally, the job can include performing heat load and loss calculations and ensuring that equipment installations meet relevant codes.
 Other responsibilities include maintaining complete service records; keeping certifications and credentials current; and explaining good energy conservation practices to customers.

-This guide explores the accredited HVAC programs in Wyoming with discussions of coursework and tuition, as well as an examination of the HVAC career outlook and salary prospects in the state.
+This guide explores the accredited HVAC programs in Wyoming with discussions of coursework and tuition, as well as an examination of the state’s HVAC career outlook and salary prospects.

 Occupational Demand for HVAC Technicians in Wyoming

 The demand for HVAC technicians nationwide continues to grow.
-According to the Bureau of Labor Statistics (BLS May 2020), the number of openings in HVAC is expected to grow 4 percent nationally between 2019 and 2029, which is as fast as the average for all professions.
+According to the Bureau of Labor Statistics (BLS 2023), the number of openings in HVAC is expected to grow 6 percent nationally between 2022 and 2032, which is faster than the average for all professions (3 percent).

 Factors contributing to the growth of the HVAC industry include: